Bootstrap for Lattice Yang-Mills theory: Yang-Mills Loop equations at Large

-The LE closes on single trace WAs \eqref{WA} (due to the large \(N_c\) factorization of color traces), which means that they behave in the planar limit as classical quantities on the loop space.
-We have about \(40,000\) LEs in \(3D\) and about \(100,000\) LEs in \(4D\).
-Around three-quarters of them are linearly independent and only a small minority is non-linear.
-To find the solution of these equations is the primary task for any other progress in studying the physical quantities of planar QCD or its \(1/N_c\) corrections.
-The problem is very complicated, since it is formulated in extremely complex loop space.
+The LEs close on single trace WAs \eqref{WA} (due to the large \(N_c\) factorization of color traces), which means that they behave as classical quantities on the loop space.
+At \(L_{\mathrm{max}}=16\), we have about \(40,000\) LEs in \(3D\) and about \(100,000\) LEs in \(4D\), and the back-track LEs constitute more than \(80\%\) of all these LEs.
+Around three-quarters of them are linearly independent and only a small minority are non-linear.
+Finding the solution to these equations is our primary task for any other progress in studying the physical quantities of planar QCD or its \(1/N_c\) corrections.
+The problem is very complicated since it is formulated in extremely complex loop space.
 We will try to solve it using the bootstrap approach.